-ELPI: The ELL students had a high rate of growth from the ELPAC assessment.
+The ELL students had a high rate of growth from the ELPAC assessment.
 This can be attributed to the focus of the teachers and the bilingual aides who worked with all students.
 The Bilingual aides also pulled targeted small groups for intervention 4 days a week for 45 minutes in each grade level to promote Language acquisition for not only Ell students but all students who were in need of the targeted support.
-This was a late start due to staffing issues with open positions but now the positions are completely filled and the bilingual aides have been building a strong relationship with our students.

-2023-2024: KFES has worked to address K-5 literacy utilizing interim assessment data and other data analysis to determine leveled groups and have intervention in the classroom and small group pull-outs.
+2024-2025: KFES has worked to address K-5 literacy utilizing interim assessment data and other data analysis to determine leveled groups and has implemented interventions in the classroom and small group pull-outs.
 Through progress monitoring and trimester benchmarks, along with teacher collaboration and planning, students have shown growth and been able to receive interventions from the teachers and support staff.
-Assessment Data from School City, STAR Assessments, and other online applications used for assessments (IXL, NewsELA, Lexia, and Imagine Learning) has shown to be the most effective indicator of student progress as a result of teacher collaboration and planning.
+Assessment Data from School City, STAR Assessments, and other online applications used for assessments (IXL, Lexia, and Freckle) has shown to be the most effective indicator of student progress as a result of teacher collaboration and planning.